mattermost/mattermost-developer-documentation/site/content/integrate/apps/quickstart/quick-start-python/_index.md

 This quick start guide will walk you through the basics of creating a hello world Mattermost App in Python.
 In this guide you will review an App that:

-- Contains a `manifest.json`, declares itself an HTTP application that acts as a bot, and attaches to locations in the user interface.
+- Contains a `manifest.json`, declares itself an HTTP application that uses a bot account and attaches to locations in the user interface.
 - Contains a `form` with a `submit` function that can launch a modal (if applicable) and send an interpolated message back to the user.
 - Attaches an icon button to the channel header and creates `/first-command` and `/second-command` slash commands to provide functionality.

 ## Prerequisites

-Before you can start with your App, you first need to set up your environment by following the [developer setup guide]({{< ref "/integrate/apps/quickstart" >}}).
+Before you can start with your App, you should first set up your environment by following the [developer setup guide]({{< ref "/integrate/apps/quickstart" >}}).

 You also need [Python version 3 installed](https://www.python.org/downloads/).